 Many party plan consultants feel icky when they talk about the business opportunity.
 They don’t want to be pushy or salesy.
 And that’s perfectly understandable – nobody likes to feel that way.

 So what if you could change the way you feel about recruiting and learn how to be honest and authentic and not pushy and still talk about the business opportunity?

 That’s another part of what we do in the Mindset Mastery for Recruiting training: we help you to get to a place where you can share your opportunities for bookings or business without being salesy.

-When you make a big list of what direct sales can do for people, you’ll realize how awesome it really is what you have to offer.
+When you make an extensive list of what direct sales can do for people, you’ll realize how awesome it is what you have to offer.
 Find that passion for the business (not just the products) and communicate that.
-People respond to your passion and enthusiam.
+People respond to your passion and enthusiasm.